willroberts/rogue-spear-2020/README.md

 At this point, you can run the game.
 The menu system will only run in 640x480 mode.
 Once you enter a game, the resolution will increase.

 To test things out, enter a Terrorist Hunt scenario in the Training mode.

+### Black Thorn and Covert Ops

+Follow the Rogue Spear steps for these games, since they are standalone expansions.

 ## Playing Online